Shopping Cart

 Myth: Sunglasses come with an expiry date

-It’s true that fashion comes and goes, and last year’s hot ticket could look a bit outdated this summer.
-However, as long as you look after them and don’t lose them, you can wear your sunglasses – and get protection from them – year after year.
+It’s true that fashion comes and goes, and last season’s hot look could appear a bit outdated this summer.
+However, as long as you look after them and don’t lose them, you can wear your sunglasses and get protection from them year after year.
 If you keep them long enough, your sunnies will get that retro-cool vintage factor!
-However, if you wear prescription sunnies, make sure to get them updated when you update your clear pair too!

 Quiz